Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 ### Recommendations

-There can be a lot of causes of that desynchronization and you need to contact support with your case and provide logs from DBaaS Adapter.
+There can be a lot of causes of that desynchronization, and you need to contact support with your case and provide logs from DBaaS Adapter.

 ## DBaaS Adapter.DBaaS Adapter Status Is Down/Warning